How To Make a Truck Inspection Checklist? A Comprehensive Guide

 An Overview of the Department of Transportation (DOT) Truck Inspection Checklist

 Truck inspection involves multiple levels of inspection.
 To ensure that nothing is left unchecked, inspecting the truck from top to bottom is essential.
 A Department of Transportation (DOT) Truck Inspection Checklist is one of these inspections.
 This truck inspection aims to determine whether or not the truck meets DOT requirements and specifications.
+The DOT truck inspections are categorized into three levels:

 Level I: North American Standard Inspection